Founders Brewing Company says:

 What we’ve got here is an imperial stout brewed with a massive amount of coffee and chocolates then cave-aged in oak bourbon barrels for an entire year, to make sure wonderful bourbon undertones come through in the finish.
 Make your taste buds squeal with delight.

-We Guys have been lucky enough (or foresighted enough) to be graced with the presence of a few years worth of this beer.
+We Guys have been lucky enough (or enough foresight) to be graced with the presence of a few years worth of this beer.
 So, why not a vertical tasting, we asked?
 We also asked: “What, pray tell, might happen to Founders’ KBS over the passage of time?”
 Well, we found out.

 Last night we sat down in front of a table with three tulip glasses, bottles of ’08 and ’09 KBS, and a growler – yes, a growler – of the famed stout fresh from the taps of Roof Brothers in Paducah, KY.
 (A KBS that actually came from Kentucky?
 Meta!)
 And away we went.